abusaidm/html-snippets/README.md

 - description mentions if tag deprecated

 ### Update 5
-- Add new snippet to script src.
+- Add new snippet to script with property src.

 ### Update 4
 - Removed all languages, only HTML Remains.